The worst loneliness is to not be comfortable with yourself.

 - Mindfulness psychology is concerned with how the quality of our attention and intention remarkably impacts our experience.

-Christine has over twenty years of experience in the mental health field, including ten years at the Pasadena Psychiatric Medical Group, a six-year internship at Randon Institute of Clinical Psychotherapies, and five years as a volunteer through the Hospice of Pasadena.
+Christine has twenty-five years of experience in the mental health field, including ten years at the Pasadena Psychiatric Medical Group, a six-year internship at Randon Institute of Clinical Psychotherapies, and five years as a volunteer through the Hospice of Pasadena.
 She has a Master of Science in Counseling from California State University at Los Angeles, and she received a Bachelor of Arts from the University of California at Los Angeles in Women’s Studies, with a focus on Third World Issues and Ethnic Studies.

 She has worked extensively with individuals who suffer from severe depression and anxiety, as well as patients with chronic pain and illness.
-In addition, she has twenty-two years of experience as a therapeutic bodyworker and certified massage therapist, which has deepened her understanding of how the body internalizes stress and trauma.
+In addition, she has twenty-five years of experience as a therapeutic bodyworker and certified massage therapist, which has deepened her understanding of how the body internalizes stress and trauma.
 Though her approach is holistic, she has had the opportunity to confer with psychiatrists regularly and has a working knowledge of psychotropic medications.

 Licensure and Professional Membership

 - California Board of Behavioral Sciences, License #MFC38510